rutva0607/sudoku/Presentation.md

 ### c.
 Tradeoffs Made

-- **Efficiency vs Simplicity:** The solver doesnâ€™t use advanced heuristics like "minimum remaining value" or forward checking.
+- **Efficiency vs Simplicity:** The solver doesn't use advanced heuristics like "minimum remaining value" or forward checking.
 - **Memory Usage:** Uses fixed-size arrays for simplicity.
 - **No GUI or advanced input validation.** Purely console-based for educational clarity.